 I feel so very blessed and fortunate to have the opportunity to fulfill my passion as an artist.
 How many people can really say they love what they do?
 As painters we get to live our dreams by creating works of art each and every day, something I will never take for granted.

-I look forward to the year ahead of working to make 2019 the best year ever as an artist and as Vice President of AIS.
+I look forward to the year ahead, working to make 2020 the best year ever for our members as Vice President of AIS.

 All my best,